antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 A: For tumour survival is makes sense that once a tumor is hypermutated genomic abbaration is less needed for tumour survival then the otherway arround

-This clearly shows that hypermutions do correlate negative with the CGH profiles, unfortunately you can not identify which CMS class has a higher incidence.
+This clearly shows that hypermutations do correlate negative with the CGH profiles, unfortunately you can not identify which CMS class has a higher incidence.

 * Analyse the cohort to see how the hypermutations are divided  for each sub-type.
   (relate two tracks)